jczhonglol/cse15l-lab-report/lab-report-1-week-2.md

 *now our terminal is connected to a computer in the CSE basement at UCSD and any commands ran here will be ran on the CSE computer*

 **3. Trying Some Commands**
-- some useful commands to use:
+- Some useful commands to use:
 - **cd**: changes the working directory
 - **cd** **~**: goes to home directory
 - **ls -lat**:lists all files in the working directory